AaronFR/Thinker/README.md

 - **Auto-select messages**: After a message the option exists to automatically select that one for the next prompt.
 - **Payment System**: Top up system for updating balance(awaiting stripe integration)
-  - Attach receipts to prompts, workflows and features.
+  - Attach receipts to ~~prompts~~, workflows and features.
 So the user always knows how much they've spent and on what.
 - **Category descriptions**: input is cheap and a small description would probably significantly increase selection relevance
 - **Memory System**: In beta, needs to be made reliable: That means 'remembering' less useless information, storing it better and reading it better